Peter Fourier: Reformer and founder

-The success of Fourier's pastorate in inspiring his flock to a greater fidelity to the faith was brought to the attention of the local bishops of the region.
+The success of Fourier's pastorate in inspiring his flock to a greater fidelity to the Catholic faith was brought to the attention of the local bishops of the region.
 They prevailed upon him to go about to different parishes to preach to the people.
 He did so and, as a result of seeing the situation of the populace throughout the region, he was struck by the depths of their ignorance and superstition.

 Together with Alix Le Clerc, in 1597, Fourier founded the Congregation of Notre Dame of Canonesses Regular of St. Augustine, who were committed to the free education of children, taking a fourth vow to that goal.
 Soon there were six schools run by his spiritual daughters.
 He played an active role in their education, being credited with the invention of the blackboard and its use in the classroom, as well as the division of students into classes of a similar level of instruction.
 By the time of his death, the number of schools run by the canonesses had grown to forty.
 They went on to spread their work throughout France, Germany and England.

 Fourier's vision also extended to the life of his own Order.
 He sought to revive a spirit of fervor and discipline in the communities of the canons regular.
-In 1621 the Bishop of Toul, Jean des Porcellets, chose him to organize the canonical communities in his diocese.
+In 1621 the bishop of Toul, Jean des Porcellets, chose him to organize the canonical communities in his diocese.
 He therefore entrusted the ancient Abbey of St. Remy in that city to Fourier and six companions, where they could lead the way of life he envisioned.
 Within four years, eight houses of the Order had embraced his reform.
 In 1625 they were formed into a new congregation of all the priories of canons in the duchy.
 To reinforce the reform, any canons who wished to join had to undergo a new novitiate and profession of vows.
 Otherwise they could retire with a pension from the canonical life.
 On 11 February 1628 they were officially established as the Congregation of Our Savior by the Holy See, as a reformed congregation of the Regular Canons of Lorraine.